akka/alpakka-kafka/docs/src/main/paradox/atleastonce.md

 ### Batches

-If committable messages are processed in batches (using `batch` or `grouped`), it is also important to commit the resulting `CommitableOffsetBatch` only after all messages in the batch are fully processed.
+If committable messages are processed in batches (using `batch` or `grouped`), it is also important to commit the resulting `CommittableOffsetBatch` only after all messages in the batch are fully processed.

-Should the batch need to be split up again, using mapConcat, care should be taken to associate the `CommitableOffsetBatch` only with the last message.
+Should the batch need to be split up again, using mapConcat, care should be taken to associate the `CommittableOffsetBatch` only with the last message.
 This scenario could occur if we created batches to more efficiently update a database and then needed to split up the batches to send individual messages to a Kafka producer flow.

 ### Multiple Destinations